 This flag makes C News produce an article list suitable for use by ihave/sendme.
 Additional modifications to the sys and the batchparms file are required to enable ihave/sendme.

 n

-This creates batch files for active NNTP transfer clients like nntpxmit (see Chapter 22).
+This creates batch files for active NNTP transfer clients like nntpxmit (see Chapter 22, NNTP and the nntpd Daemon).
 The batch files contain the article's filename along with its message ID.